In This Article

 What are some creative ideas for decorating the cans?

-Consider painting the tin cans to match your wedding palette.
-Hartsbough also suggests incorporating colorful ribbons and flowers, in addition to the strung-up cans.
+Aside from painting the cans, Hartsbough also suggests incorporating colorful ribbons and flowers, in addition to the strung-up cans.
 There’s no right or wrong answer when it comes to the decoration.
 “Get creative and have fun with it!” says Lutz.
 “Make it personal to the couple—if they share an interest, perhaps incorporate that, and of course, don’t forget to put their wedding date on some.”

 How many cans should be tied to the back of the getaway car?

 It’s not hard to imagine how loud clanking tin cans might be as you’re driving off into the sunset.
-So, you don’t want to go overboard on cans.
+So, you don’t want to go overboard.
 Getaway cars will typically incorporate six cans, potentially up to eight, to add a little noise to the celebration.

 What else should be incorporated into the getaway car display?